Sunset on Syros island in Greece

 I don’t make assertions like “THE definitive in-depth guide” unless I can back them up.
 And with the Greek island of Syros…trust me, I can.

 Syros is the island my grandmother was born and raised on.
 My mom spent every summer of her life there.
-And as a result, so did I.
+And as a result, so did I. I think that makes me a pretty good person to write a Syros guide.

 I spent my childhood darting through the narrow alleys of Ermoupoli, climbing up to Ano Syros, and exploring hiking trails, beaches, and every scenic corner of the island I could find.
 Then as I grew up, I started to delight in the island’s amazing restaurants, bars, and wineries.

-My Personal Connection to Syros
+My Personal Connection to Syros, Greece

 Syros is one of my favorite places on earth.
 The neoclassical beauty of Ermoupoli, the small medieval streets of Ano Syros, the artsy, cultural, simultaneously vintage and classy vibe that infuses the island from shore to shore…it feels like home.